22 September, 2020

 The final step, though not technically a customizing activity, is classifying the tasks.
 Tasks are classified in transaction code PFTC.
 Open up a task in change or display mode in PFTC.
 To classify it, go to Additional Data->Classification->Create.
 Drop down on the classification field and pick one of the available classifications.

 A business process can consist of several steps.
 Tasks have been coordinated manually or by some informal means of communication (sticky note, e-mail, shouting, and so on).
 The common problem in these approaches is :

 In contrast, the workflow ensures that the right work is sent to the right person at the right time in the right sequence with the right information.

 The process instance is transparent Any user can check at any time how far the process has progressed and which stage the process has reached.
-For example the call centre can immediately see the status of a purchase order, an employee requisitioning a purchase would see at a glance if a colleague has been sitting on it for too long, the ad hoc notes made when approving an engineering change request are visible long after the request has gone into production.
+For example, the call center can immediately see the status of a purchase order, an employee requisitioning a purchase would see at a glance if a colleague has been sitting on it for too long, the ad hoc notes made when approving an engineering change request are visible long after the request has gone into production.